SourceBox-LLC/FineFoundry/docs/user-guide/quick-start.md

 # Quick Start Guide

-Get up and running with FineFoundry in just a few minutes!
+Use this guide to install FineFoundry and get from "cloned repo" to a running desktop app and your first small dataset in just a few minutes.

 ## Prerequisites